upperlinecode/CS-and-the-City-Curriculum/react/4-react.md

 As you've seen, it's possible to break code up into functional components to make it easier for a developer to manage the code in different parts of a React app.
 It's worth recognizing, however, that components can use (or be used by) other components.
 This makes code a bit more structurally semantic (it gives it more meaning), instead of just duplicating the way you might build an app in HTML.

-When component A uses component B as part of its `return` statement, component A is referred to as the "parent" of component B, and component B is referred to as the "child" of parent A. Component B could, in turn, be built from other components - say components C and D. In this case, component B is the "parent" of components C and D, and components C and D are the "children" of component B. Component B is the "child" of component A and the "parent" of components B and C; it's all about the relationship between component B and one of the other elements.
+When component A uses component B as part of its `return` statement, component A is referred to as the "parent" of component B, and component B is referred to as the "child" of parent A. Component B could, in turn, be built from other components - say components C and D. In this case, component B is the "parent" of components C and D, and components C and D are the "children" of component B. Component B is the "child" of component A and the "parent" of components B and C.

 #### Component A
 ```js